UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - ITEM: Paperclip
-If there are no other types of this slot on the plot, give this slot +4 bonus permanently (^^^ hmm idk, can we think of something more creative?)
+If there are no other types of this slot on the plot, spawn a copy of this slot somewhere random

 - ITEM: Ball of yarn